Tennessee Nursing Programs and Degrees Guide

 Marian University at St. Thomas Health

 Marian University at St. Thomas Health in Nashville offers an online Accelerated BSN (ABSN) program designed to allow students who have a bachelor’s degree in subjects other than nursing to earn a bachelor’s degree in nursing in 16 months of study.
 Prior to enrollment, students must have completed the ABSN prerequisites.
 After enrollment, students will complete 64 credits in professional nursing courses touching on nursing theory and skills practice, including hands-on clinical labs and 750 hours of hospital clinical rotations.
-The four semester program combines 8 and 16 week courses in such topics as Maternity Nursing, Mental Health Nursing, Pediatric Nursing, and nursing research.
+The four-semester program combines eight and 16-week courses in such topics as Maternity Nursing, Mental Health Nursing, Pediatric Nursing, and nursing research.
 Marian University’s accelerated nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 University of Tennessee

 Graduate students pursuing a Master of Science in Nursing (MSN) at the University of Tennessee have a full menu of concentrations from which to choose, including nurse anesthetist, nursing administration, adult health, family nurse practitioner, global disaster nursing, pediatric nurse practitioner, pediatric nurse clinical specialist, psychiatric nurse practitioner, and psychiatric clinical specialist.
 Minors are also available in gerontology, education, and statistics.
 Students with a minor must complete an additional three courses to fulfill degree requirements.
 All graduate students, regardless of the concentration, must complete both core and advanced practice core courses in theoretical foundations in nursing, nursing research, physical assessment, clinical pharmacology, and pathophysiology for nursing practice.